The Tokyo 2020 Olympics has been such an emotional run — here’s how you can stretch out that stoke 🤙🏼

 Photo credit: The Ride Side

 Another board sport that’s gaining popularity lately is Surfskating.
-Surskates may look similar to a skateboard but have special front trucks that allow it to make more dynamic movements — similar to surfing.
+Surskates may look similar to a skateboard but have special front mechanics (its front trucks) that allow it to make more dynamic movements — similar to surfing.

 4) Trampoline Gymnastics

 It’s a bird, it’s a plane, it’s a… trampoline gymnast?